 What Happens After I File a Complaint?

-After a complaint is filed, the state insurance commissioner’s department will send a letter and/or a copy of your complaint to the insurance company and investigate the complaint.
+After a complaint is filed, DOL or your state insurance commissioner’s department will send a letter and/or a copy of your complaint to the insurance company and investigate the complaint.
 They should also send you a copy of your complaint that was filed.
-Keep this record so you can follow up with the insurance commissioner’s office to see what steps have been taken.
+Keep this record so you can follow up with DOL/the insurance commissioner’s office to see what steps have been taken.

-It has been 10 years since the Parity Act has become law and 10 years since it hasn’t been properly enforced.
-The truth is that the Parity Act will continue to not be enforced if consumers don’t file complaints.
-These put critical pressure on regulators to investigate whether benefits are being covered for those seeking addiction treatment.
+It has been 15 years since the Parity Act has become law, and it still hasn’t been properly enforced.
+The truth is that lack of complaints contributes to lack of enforcement.
+We recognize this is an undue burden to place on individuals and families in a time of crisis while trying to obtain life-saving care.
+Nonetheless, complaints put critical pressure on regulators to investigate whether health plans are complying with the law.
 If substance use disorder and mental health benefits are being denied, insurance providers are not only discriminating against those diseases and breaking the law, they are also taking your money without providing care.
-We need parents to help change this, and filing a complaint is one simple step to making a huge difference in enforcing the Parity law and changing the landscape for those struggling with addiction.
+We need parents to help change this, and filing a complaint is one step to making a huge difference in enforcing the Parity law and changing the landscape for those struggling with addiction.

 Demand Insurance Coverage of Addiction Treatment

 After you’ve filed your complaint, send a letter to Congress to demand the insurance coverage for addiction treatment that Americans are already legally entitled to under the 2008 Parity Act.